How to Differentiate the Same Experiment for Multiple Grades and Abilities

 Step 3:

 K-1 Keep it simple.
-Since it is only comparing two things they can say which one is brighter.
-They could do a simple rank for creating a graph.
+Since it only compares two things, they can say which one is brighter.
+They could do a simple rank to create a graph.
 0-no glow.
 1-some glow 2-lots of glowing.

-2-3 Now the students have 3 tests to compare.
+2-3 Now, the students have 3 tests to compare.
 We want to be specific.
 We also want them to be able to graph.
 In our glow stick experiment, we will do a rank.
 They will rank the brightness from 0-3.
 For other experiments, you may measure the time it glows.
-Now you have one both age levels ranking the glow and one age level performing 3 levels.
+Now you have one age level ranking the glow and one age level performing 3 levels.

 4-5 This grade level usually measures the same thing as grades 2-3.
-The main difference is they are completing more than one trial or performing 4 levels.
-In the classroom, if time is limited, have groups share data to make 3 trials.
+The main difference is that they complete more than one trial or perform 4 levels.
+If time is limited in the classroom, have groups share data to make 3 trials.
 They will then graph their mean, median, or mode.
-Since we are ranking the glow we will calculate the mode(most frequent.)
+Since we are ranking the glow, we will calculate the mode(most frequent.)

 Step 4

-You could conduct the experiment without a formal write up, but that can be tricky.
-Students will forget what happened and they need a place to write observations and a template for their graph.
+You could conduct the experiment without a formal write-up, which can be tricky.
+Students will forget what happened, and they need a place to write observations and a template for their graph.
 Try using a lab template to guide them.
 This template comes in all 3 levels.
-The teacher can create it ahead of time or the students can help.
+The teacher can create it beforehand, or the students can help.

 Things to consider for your lab journal.